imagej/imagej.github.io/_pages/plugins/wavelet-denoise.md

 • When you close any image window joined with the dialog (Input, WT, Filtered, WT-NoStretch) during running, the dialog will not continue and a warning message appears.

-• If you do not see data in image windows well, use {% include bc content='Image | Adjust-Brightness/Contrast | Auto'%}.
+• If you do not see data in image windows well, use {% include bc path='Image | Adjust-Brightness/Contrast | Auto'%}.
 Do not press <i>Apply</i> for pixel intensity value recomputation.

 Step-by-step manuals
 --------------------